Data Sources

 The extensive specialized collection on contemporary art of the documenta Archiv Kassel’s reference library is searchable via arthistoricum.net.

-Base is one of the world's largest search engines specifically for freely accessible scientific documents on the Internet in the sense of Open Access.
-The BASE search engine is operated by Bielefeld University Library.
-The subject area art, photography and design is integrated in arthistoricum.net.
-Academic documents from relevant online publications can be searched and accessed.
+Base is one of the world's largest search engines specifically for scientific documents freely accessible on the Internet in the spirit of open access.
+The search engine BASE is operated by Bielefeld University Library.
+The subject area of art, photography, and design is integrated into arthistoricum.net.
+Scientific documents from relevant online publications can be searched and accessed.

 Kunstwissenschaftliche Bibliographien scroll to top